nsarathc/nscperfin/_posts/2021-09-19-how-to-handle-exceptions-like-a-pro.md

 toc: false
 layout: post
 description: A real life example of how to create, handle, and log exceptions effectively in Python.
-categories: [python, exception_handling, howto]
+categories: [Python,ExceptionHandling,HowTo]
-title: "Handling Exceptions in Python like a Pro"
+title: "How do I handle Exceptions in Python like a Pro?"
 published: true
 comments: true
 ---